 The Ecology staff is available to help with your plant identification.
 Start by taking a photo or cutting a sample of the plant in question.
 You can either email the photo or drop off the sample to the front desk of the nature center.
 Please provide the following information when submitting a plant sample: your name, phone number or email, and information on where the sample was found (sun, shade, wet, dry, and soil conditions).
 This information will aide in the identification of the plant in question.

 Native perennial plants will add a wealth of beauty to any garden.
 With over 30 species to select from, the Retzer Plant Sale awaits you.
 Start off the planting season with our Spring Sale.
 Native Plants, Compost Bins, and Rain Barrels are available for pre-order/pre-pay starting now.

-Spring Sale & Workshop Event pick up your pre-ordered plants and stay for a workshop, from 9am - 1pm on April 29th.
+Spring Sale Pick Up & Workshop Event pick up your pre-ordered plants and stay for a workshop, from 9am - 1pm on April 29th at Retzer Nature Center.